Yolandi Visser

 Anri du Toit (born 3 March 1984), known professionally as Yolandi Visser (stylised as ¥o-Landi Vi$$er), is a South African singer, rapper, and songwriter.
 She is one of two vocalists in the alternative hip hop group Die Antwoord, along with Watkin Tudor Jones.

 Visser appeared in the 2015 Neill Blomkamp film Chappie.

 Early life

 Anri du Toit was born on 3 March 1984 in Port Alfred, South Africa.
 She was adopted by clergyman Reverend Ben du Toit, who worked as the director of communications for the Dutch Reformed Church in South Africa in 2012, and his wife, and had an adoptive older brother, Leon (d.
 2015).
 Growing up, she has said she felt like she did not fit in or belong anywhere, and describes herself as 'a little punk' who frequently got into fistfights, and listened to the music of Nirvana, PJ Harvey, Nine Inch Nails, Cypress Hill, Eminem, Marilyn Manson and Aphex Twin.
-At the age of 16, du Toit was sent to Pretoria to attend Die Hoërskool Menlopark, a boarding school which was nine hours away from her family's home.
+At the age of 16, du Toit was sent to Pretoria to attend a boarding school which was nine hours away from her family's home.
 Du Toit said that she blossomed among other creative and artistic-minded people while there.

-Du Toit does not know anything about her biological parents, besides the fact that her mother was classified as white, and questioned her ethnicity after a portrait artist "specializing in identifying genetic history" told her she has "a facial structure similar to coloureds."
-Visser initially thought she was white, but speculated that because she was born during apartheid, that her father may have been black, and that her mother had been forced to give her up for adoption, as sexual relations between different racial groups were illegal in 1984.